 Don’t forget to put a progress bar on the call for your action button.
 In the time it takes to send the email, you want users to know that the app is still working.

 Go to the IVK_UserManualEmailSend microflow to edit it and add an Email parameter.

 Add a call to the IVK_SendEmail sub-microflow in the SMTP Email module, and then add a Close page activity:

 Add a Change object before the sub-microflow call.
-Set the Variable as Email.
+Set the Object as Email.

 Because users are only editing the plain text of the email on the previous page, change the email so that the UseOnlyPlainText Boolean is set to true:

 Once a user logs into the application, they are presented with a page where they can write a custom email and send it to a desired address using SMTP within a Mendix application:

 5 Setting Up the Email Queue